 If you wanted to transfer your Capital One miles to someone else’s frequent flyer account, your only choice would be to first transfer miles to their Capital One account, and then they could transfer them to their frequent flyer account.

-There’s a lot to love about the changes to the Capital One Spark Miles and Capital One Venture.
+There’s a lot to love about the changes to the Capital One’s portfolio of cards.
 These are cards that many of us that are into miles & points weren’t previously interested in, but now that they have transfer partners we’re taking a second look, and there’s a lot to learn.
 For example, I recently picked up the Spark Miles Card.

 It’s impressive that Capital One has the most generous transferability policies of any of the major transferable points currencies, as you can freely transfer your points to other cardmembers.